-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
-Admitted applicants should include wait in C1 Total first-time, first-year (freshman) men who applied 222 C1 Total first-time, first-year (freshman) women who applied 310 C1 Total first-time, first-year (freshman) men who were admitted 160 C1 Total first-time, first-year (freshman) women who were admitted 265 C1 Total full-time, first-time, first-year (freshman) men who enrolled 72 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 106
+Admitted applicants should include wait-listed students who were

-Total part-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 231 C1 Total first-time, first-year (freshman) women who applied 349 C1 Total first-time, first-year (freshman) men who were admitted 180 C1 Total first-time, first-year (freshman) women who were admitted 300 C1 Total full-time, first-time, first-year (freshman) men who enrolled 80 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 109 C1 Total part-time, first-time, first-year (freshman) women who enrolled 5